Ritikkumar992/twitterSchemaDesign/README.md

   - `commentID`: Identifier for tweet comments
   - `content`: Text content of the tweet
   - `commentedContent`: Text content of the commented tweet (if applicable)
-  - `createdAt`: Timestamp indicating tweet creation date
+  - `tweetAt`: Timestamp indicating tweet creation date

 ### Follows Table:
 - **Columns**:
   - `followID`: Primary key, auto-incrementing integer
   - `followerUserID`: Foreign key referencing the `id` column in the `Users` table for the follower
   - `followedUserID`: Foreign key referencing the `id` column in the `Users` table for the followed user
-  - `createdAt`: Timestamp indicating when the follow relationship was established
+  - `followedAt`: Timestamp indicating when the follow relationship was established

 ### Retweets Table:
 - **Columns**:
   - `retweetID`: Primary key, auto-incrementing integer
   - `userID`: Foreign key referencing the `id` column in the `Users` table for the user who retweeted
   - `parentTweetID`: Foreign key referencing the `tweetID` column in the `Tweets` table for the original tweet
-  - `createdAt`: Timestamp indicating when the retweet occurred
+  - `retweetedAt`: Timestamp indicating when the retweet occurred

 <br/>